Jussie Smollett, the Empire star who was convicted on five counts of disorderly conduct in 2021, has had his conviction overturned.

 "Today we resolve a question about the State's responsibility to honor the agreements it makes with defendants.
 Specifically, we address whether a dismissal of a case by nolle prosequi allows the State to bring a second prosecution when the dismissal was entered as part of an agreement with the defendant and the defendant has performed his part of the bargain.
 We hold that a second prosecution under these circumstances is a due process violation, and we therefore reverse defendant's conviction," Justice Elizabeth Rochford wrote, according to CBS News.

-NBC News reports that Special Prosecutor Dan Webb insists that the ruling has nothing to do with whether Smollett is guilty or not.
+NBC News reported that Special Prosecutor Dan Webb insisted the ruling has nothing to do with whether Smollett is guilty or not.
 Smollett had been sentenced to 150 days behind bars and 30 months of probation.

 Smollett accused of a hoax